The curse of isotropy: from principal components to principal subspaces: Model selection

-Replacing $\frac{\ln n}{n}$ with $\frac{2}{n}$ in the proof of Thm.~\ref{appthm:releigengap}, we finally get the result that $\delta(n) = 2 - 2 \exp\lrp{\frac{4} n} + 2\sqrt{\exp\lrp{\frac{8} n} - \exp\lrp{\frac{4} n}}$. \end{proof} This threshold is reported in Fig.~\ref{appfig:releigengap_curves}.
-We see that this relative eigengap is smaller than ours~\eqref{appeq:releigengap_BIC} (e.g. $12\%$ instead of $21\%$ for $1000$ samples), but higher than North's rule~\eqref{appeq:releigengap_North}.
+\end{proof} This threshold is reported in Fig~\ref{fig:releigengap_curves}.
+We see that this relative eigengap is smaller than ours~\eqref{appeq:releigengap_BIC} (e.g. $12\%$ instead of $21\%$ for $1000$ samples), but {larger} than North's rule~\eqref{appeq:releigengap_North}.
 This result is interesting since AIC is known for tending to select overparameterized models, especially for small sample sizes~\cite{burnham_model_2004} (cf. next paragraph).
 Despite this, the relative eigengap condition with AIC is more impactful than North's rule.
-To see the practical effect of the AIC threshold of~\eqref{appeq:releigengap_AIC}, we also report the relative eigengap condition on real datasets in Fig.~\ref{appfig:releigengaps_real}.
+To see the practical effect of the AIC threshold of~\eqref{appeq:releigengap_AIC}, we also report the relative eigengap condition on real datasets in Fig~\ref{appfig:releigengaps_real}.
 We see that many eigenvalue pairs should be assumed equal---slightly less than with BIC.
 Therefore, even with another model selection criterion, the curse of isotropy is still a nonnegligible phenomenon in real datasets, and the principal subspace analysis methodology enables to leverage it to improve interpretability.

 Additionally, we provide a relative eigengap condition for the AICc~\cite{hurvich_regression_1989}, which is a small-sample correction to the AIC.
 In practice, the AICc is advised over the AIC for $n/\kappa < 40$~\cite{burnham_model_2004}.
 The AICc is defined as